Privacy Policy

 Depending on your location, you have the right to:

-• Request deletion or anonymization of your data, subject to legal retention requirements.
+- Request deletion or anonymisation of your data, subject to legal retention requirements.

-• California residents may also request disclosure of collection, deletion, and opt-out of any sale (we do not sell personal data).
-We will not discriminate against you for exercising these rights.
+- California residents may also request disclosure of collection, deletion, and opt-out of any sale (we do not sell personal data).

 To exercise any right, please contact us at [email protected].
 We will respond within 30 days, or as required by law.